Complete contact information for MBS staff

 Stacey Olszewski worked as an MBS plant ecologist from 2008–2010 doing field surveys in Cass County and assisting with follow-up surveys in Roseau and Pine counties.

-Janeen Ruby has been a plant ecologist with MBS since 2009.
-In addition to plant community survey work, Janeen enters data for various MBS projects, including the relevé database.
-Currently she is the project manager for the MNTaxa project (MNDNR's list of the vascular plant species that have been documented in Minnesota).
+Janeen Ruby worked as a plant ecologist with MBS from 2009-2014 during which she conducted surveys for selected rare plants in southwestern Minnesota, native plant community inventory in Martin, Murray, and Nobles counties, as well as prairie monitoring in southern Minnesota.
+In addition to plant community survey work, Janeen entered data for various MBS projects, including the relevé database.
+She was the project manager for the MNTaxa project (MNDNR's list of the vascular plant species that have been documented in Minnesota).
 Janeen previously has worked for the Wisconsin DNR and the Missouri Conservation Department.

 Nancy Sather has worked as a MBS ecologist since 1991, and concurrently as a Botanist/Ecologist with the Minnesota Natural Heritage Program from 1987-2008.
 She has served on federal Recovery Teams for three federally listed species: the dwarf trout lily (Erythronium propullans), the prairie bush clover (Lespedeza leptostachya), and as the team leader for the western prairie fringed orchid (Platanthera praeclara) Recovery Team.
-She is one of the writers for MBS's current publication project on the native habitats of northwestern Minnesota's Red River Valley and Aspen Parkland region.
+She surveyed Martin, Cottonwood, Jackson, Lyon, Murray (part), Nobles (part), Mahnomen, Polk (east), and Marshall counties for MBS.